Department of Biomedical Engineering

 As an alternative to the TOEFL, you may submit scores from the Academic Modules of the International English Language Testing System (IELTS).UC Irvine only accepts scores submitted electronically by the IELTS test center.
 No paper Test Report ForM.S. will be accepted.
 An overall minimum score of 7 for admission, with a score of no less than 6 on any individual module.

 Three letters of recommendation are required to be submitted on your behalf.
 Letters may be submitted online or on paper via regular mail; online submissions are strongly preferred.
 Please refer to the Letters of Recommendation website for submission methods.

-- Unofficial transcripts can be emailed to the BME department to firstname.lastname@example.org for admission review purpose.
+Unofficial transcripts can be emailed to the BME Academic Coordinator, Clare Cheng to email@example.com for admission review purpose.

 Please mail official transcripts to the following address: